 We recognise that we can enhance our impact by spreading awareness and knowledge to our customers and the market.
-Within our service centre, we have an innovation centre where we display and promote high energy efficiency products.
-We also participate regularly at conferences to promote green products.
+Within our service centre, we have an innovation centre where we display and promote high energy efficiency products as well as smart monitoring systems.

-In FY2018, we conducted studies to lower wastage and redundancy of materials by performing the following:
+In FY2019, we continued with our studies to lower wastage and redundancy of materials by performing the following: